-The technology being used has been adapted & developed by the artists so that sounds coming miles away from the ships horns will become part of a musical performance composed by celebrated British composer Orlando Gough.
+The technology used was adapted & developed by the artists so that sounds coming miles away from the ships horns became part of a musical performance composed by celebrated British composer Orlando Gough.

-The performance, embraces the idea of a requiem for Geordieland’s sea-faring culture and will be a final farewell to the familiar sound of the Foghorn and a celebration of the people and way of life it represents.
+The performance, embraced the idea of a requiem for a sea-faring culture and will be a final farewell to the familiar sound of the Foghorn and a celebration of the people and way of life it represents.

 The lighthouse and foghorn is located on Lizard Point at Marsden in South Tyneside, but takes its name from Souter Point, which is located a mile to the south just before you leave South Shields & enter Whitburn.